 I. Organization and Approach

-For most research paper formats in the social and behavioral sciences, there are two possible ways of presenting and organizing the results.
-Both approaches are appropriate in how you report your findings, but use only one format or the other.
+For most research papers in the social and behavioral sciences, there are two possible ways of organizing the results.
+Both approaches are appropriate in how you report your findings, but choose only one format to use.

 In general, the content of your results section should include the following:

 III.
 Problems to Avoid